jprili/womanium-s23/README.md

 Hi, I am James, an undergraduate student studying in the University of British Columbia, Canada.
 I am majoring in Physics, and I am interested in Computational Physics and Applications of Quantum Physics for Computing.

-Written in conjunction with the 2023 Womanium Global Projec.
+Written in conjunction with the 2023 Womanium Global Project.